If You Know These Things You’re a Genius Homeowner

 How to Fix Holes in Siding

-Nail holes in aluminum and vinyl siding are tough to repair without replacing the entire piece, but a squirt of color-matched caulk from a siding supplier will solve the problem for a lot less money and aggravation.
+Nail holes in aluminum and vinyl siding are tough to repair without replacing the entire piece, but a squirt of color-matched caulk will solve the problem for a lot less money and aggravation.

 How to Fix Broken Refrigerator